Vandetanib

 Administer tablets orally once daily without regard to meals; do not crush tablets.

 If tablets cannot be swallowed whole, prepare dispersion by placing tablet in a glass containing 60 mL of noncarbonated water (do not use other liquids).
-Without crushing the tablet, stir water for approximately 10 minutes until tablet is dispersed (tablet will not completely dissolve).
-Swallow dispersion immediately; to ensure full dose is administered, mix any residues in the glass again with an additional 120 mL of noncarbonated water and swallow.
+Without crushing the tablet, stir water for approximately 10 minutes until tablet is dispersed; tablet will not completely dissolve.
+Swallow aqueous dispersion immediately; to ensure full dose is administered, mix any residue in the glass with an additional 120 mL of noncarbonated water and swallow.

 Avoid direct contact of crushed tablets with skin or mucous membranes.
 If such contact occurs, wash affected area thoroughly.